Adapting your home: The Kitchen

 Difficulty lifting kettles and saucepans

 A smaller kettle can be easier to lift.
 A kettle tipper holds the kettle or teapot and provides support when tilting and pouring out the contents.
-Alternatively a hot water drink dispenser removes the need to lift a kettle or carry hot water.
-Consider replacing heavy pots and pans with lighter weight versions.
-Using a cooking basket for vegetables enables you to lift the basket out of the pan, rather than having to lift the whole pan.
+Alternatively, a hot water dispenser removes the need to lift a kettle or carry hot water.

 Cupboards that are out of reach

 • Re-organise the kitchen so that things you use the most are easily accessible.
-Use one or two cupboards or shelves for the items you use on a daily basis and store away
+Use one or two cupboards or shelves for the items you use on a daily basis and store away the other lesser-used items in harder to reach cupboards and shelves.

-• If your existing wall cupboards are too high, consider adding a shelf below the cupboards, or hooks so that items that you use every day, such as mugs and tea, coffee and condiments are within easier reach
+• If your existing wall cupboards are too high, consider adding a shelf below the cupboards, or hooks so that items that you use every day, such as mugs and tea, coffee and condiments are within easier reach.

 • Consider installing pull-down baskets in wall cupboards, and/or pull-out shelving, drawers or carousels in cupboards.
-These can bring kitchen items within a more comfortable reach and can limit the need to bend
+These can bring kitchen items within a more comfortable reach and can limit the need to bend.

-• Consider switching to a table top oven or fridge to limit bending.
+• Consider switching to a tabletop oven or fridge to limit bending.

 Difficulty standing